casact/chainladder-python/docs/modules/tails.rst

 Curve Fit
 =========
 :class:`TailCurve` allows for extrapolating a tail factor using curve fitting.
-Currently, Exponential Decay, and Inverse Power curve are supported.
+Currently, Exponential Decay of ldfs and Inverse Power curve (for slower decay) are supported.